 Maurice (Mort) Brown, well known and widely respected, convinced three pre-eminent Canadian mining organizations as well as The Northern Miner to sponsor The Hall with an annual financial contribution and staff support.
-The sponsors are:
+The member organizations are:

 - The Mining Association of Canada, founded in 1935, the national organization of the Canadian mining industry.
 Its members are engaged in mineral exploration, mining, smelting, refining and semi-fabrication.